 To help you manage your finances better on a monthly basis, start treating yourself as an employee.
 By paying yourself a salary into your personal account, you’ll have a much deeper understanding of what you’ve got to spend and ensures that all of your business expenses are covered off separately.
 Treating yourself like an employee is also something you can do to help your work schedule, with a daily routine helping to normalize your work pattern and boost your productivity.

 Be sensible about your salary by creating a budget for yourself.
 This can help you to get a clear picture of your outgoings and will allow you to adjust your spending based on how much you’ve earned this month.
 A budget is a sensible way to manage your money and can help ensure that all of your main bills and expenses are covered.

 Insurance is something we all need for different reasons.
 While it will cost you money, it’s worth it for the long-term security.
 Consider getting medical insurance, income protection insurance as well as standard home and car insurance to make sure you’re covered against the unpredictable parts of life.
+Save even more money on your car insurance by deciding to take something similar to a ny defensive driving course which could help you to find a cheaper insurance plan, as well as updating your driver’s knowledge so you have a better chance at avoiding accidents.
+But that’s not all you can do.
 Search for the best deals with Compare.com to save money on your premiums.